What Is A Family Of Origin? Definition, Perspectives, And Importance On Your Relationships

 Virtually everybody of research available underlines one important thing: a family of origin is immensely important in the lives of children and adults.
 Although many people see their childhood as something that has been left behind after reaching adulthood, the joys, pains, traumas, and triumphs of childhood have a very real and lasting impact on the way you behave, interact with others, and believe as an adult.
 Family of origin is not a simple matter, then, but is part of a complex, and ever-moving framework that shapes who you are and how you move in the world.

-Family of origin can be a wonderful source of encouragement and support, but can also provide some of the most trying experiences you will ever encounter.
+Your family of origin can be a wonderful source of encouragement and support, but can also provide some of the most trying experiences you will ever encounter.
 Even something as seemingly benign as the way your father speaks to your mother can have a profound influence on how you see yourself, speak to others, and cultivate relationships, and the effects of your growth and patterning in childhood should never be discounted in adulthood.

 Although the far-reaching nature of families of origin can be troubling, there is good news: even though families of origin can cause lasting damage and perpetuate a lot of pain, many of the negative aspects of your origin can be mitigated through therapy, by essentially unlearning unhealthy habits, and replacing them with healthier, more compassionate ones.
 Rewiring can be done in an individual therapy setting, where you explore your relationships, childhood, and behaviors on your own, or can be tackled in family therapy, where the focus is placed on your family as a unit, rather than placing all of the work on your shoulders.